ZeeshanMukhtar1/SecureNotesPro-MERN/README.md

 # Secured Notes Pro (MERN App)

-Secured Notes Pro is a web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
+Secure Notes Pro is a web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 This application allows users to securely create and manage their notes.
 It provides a user-friendly interface, robust security features, and a pleasant user experience.

 ## Features